Construction & Demolition Recycling

 - Residential or Commercial (new, addition, or alteration) regardless of square footage.

-- Roofing materials including removal, repair, and/or replacement and Household Hazardous Waste (HHW), you only need to check the appropriate box and return PART ONE of report to Public Works Department and you are finished.
+- Roofing materials including removal, repair, and/or replacement and/or Household Hazardous Waste (HHW), you only need to check the appropriate box and return PART ONE of report to Public Works Department and you are finished.

-Any applicant who contracts Athens Services or Ware Disposal is only required to complete Part One.
-Athens Services and Ware Disposal are the ciy's contract refuse collectors and all recycling information from waste materials is directly reported to the City.
+Any applicant who contracts Athens Services or Ware Disposal is only required to complete PART ONE.
+Athens Services and Ware Disposal are the city's contract refuse collectors and all recycling information from waste materials is directly reported to the City.
 Please contact Athens Services at 888-336-6100 or Ware Disposal at 877-714-9273 to sign up for service.

 As of June 01, 2007, Municipal Code 6.08.150 states no commercial and/or industrial business within the city shall retain the services of any collector other than a franchise service collector (Athens Services or Ware Disposal).
 An exception is the Debris Management Program whereby the contractor self-hauls his/her waste material from the job-site.
 Per the city's Municipal Code 16.13.010 that incorporates the California Green Building Standards Code 2016 Edition, at least 65% of waste must be documented as being reused at the job-site and/or disposed at a state approved recycling facility.

-The CIWMB has a database available of all approved facilities.
-For more information please visit the C and D Debris Recyclers Database or contact the Engineering Division at 626-307-1320.
+For more information please visit the C & D Recycling Facilities in Los Angeles County or contact the Engineering Division at 626-307-1320.